Balvano train disaster: Disaster

-The first part of the journey took place on flat railway, and the train was pulled by a E.626 electric engine.
+The first part of the journey took place on flat railway, and the train was pulled by an E.626 electric engine.
 At 19:00 the train left Battipaglia and entered the steeper, non-electrified Battipaglia–Metaponto railway; the electric engine had been replaced by two steam engines (the 480.016 followed by the 476.058).

 In Eboli some stowaways were forced off, but more boarded on following stops until they numbered about 600, making the train grossly overloaded.
-At midnight the train arrived in the Balvano-Ricigliano station, the last one before the disaster, where it stopped for maintenance on the engines.
+At midnight, the train arrived in the Balvano-Ricigliano station, making it the last before the disaster, where it stopped for maintenance on the engines.